QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We are a group of [Qubes OS](https://www.qubes-os.org) users who meet monthly in Berlin.

-# Current meeting
+# Next meeting

-**Next meeting is scheduled for Friday, the 29.
-08. 2024 from 6 till 8 p.m.
-As of this time the meeting will occur remotely. **
+**Next meeting is scheduled for Friday, the 27.
+09. 2024 from 6 till 8 p.m. at x-hain. **

-The topic for the coming meeting will be 'Qubes OS from a beginner's perspective, part 1'.
+The topic for next meeting will still be 'Qubes OS from a beginner's perspective, part 1' & handson installation and beginner user experience with Qubes OS.

+All are welcome!

 Please consult the calendar of x-hain for further information.